 Hendra virus is a virus that mainly infects large fruit bats (flying foxes) which can be passed on to horses.
 The infection has occasionally been passed onto people who have been in close contact with an infected horse.

-For further information please see factsheet, or contact your local Public Health Unit on 1300 066 055.
+For further information please see the NSW Health Hendra virus fact sheet or contact your local public health unit on 1300 066 055.

 For further information see the DPI Hendra virus website.